 While the obverse will remain unchanged, the silver American Eagle’s reverse will undergo changes in 2021.

-These changes will mark the first design change of any kind on either side in the coin’s history.
+These changes will mark the first design change of any kind on either side of the coin’s history.

 As for the 2021 Gold Eagle design, the obverse will also remain unchanged and will continue to feature Augustus Saint Gaudens’ magnificent striding Liberty image, first made famous on the Double Eagle gold coin minted between 1907 and 1933.